TomWai821/StockDataPredictionProject/README.md

 <img src="Image/Diagrams/AnalyseData/PairPlot_VolumeData.png" style="width:75%;"/><br>
 Image 2.22 - Pair Plot for Stock volume related data<br>

+**Description:**
+***Image 2.21:***
+- The pair plot reveals that many variable combinations produce scatter plots with notably similar shapes and distribution patterns.
+This visual consistency suggests potential inter-variable relationships, indicating that these features may be correlated or share underlying dependencies

+***Image 2.22***
+- This pair plot highlights that Volume, Turnover, and Deliverable Volume exhibit comparable distribution shapes and scatter patterns, implying a strong positive correlation.
+Since these features all reflect different aspects of market trading activity, their relational nature is expected
+- In contrast, %Deliverable — representing the percentage of traded shares actually settled and delivered to buyers — shows inconsistent or weaker associations with the other variables.
+This suggests it captures a distinct dimension of market behaviour, more closely related to settlement mechanisms than trading intensity

 **HeatMap**<br>
 <img src="Image/Diagrams/AnalyseData/HeatMap_StockData.png" style="width:75%;"/><br>
 Image 2.23 - HeatMap for the whole data<br>

+**Description:**
+- This heatmap reinforces the relationships previously observed in the pair plot.
+The stock price variables — including Open, High, Low, Last, Close, and VWAP — exhibit strong positive correlations with each other, confirming they move in sync and reflect similar market behavior
+- The trading activity metrics, such as Volume and Turnover, show a high degree of correlation (0.91), indicating that trading volume directly drives overall transaction value.
+Additionally, Deliverable Volume presents moderate correlations with both Volume (0.43) and Turnover (0.28), supporting its connection to trading intensity
+- In contrast, %Deliverable displays weak or negligible correlations with other volume-related variables, suggesting it captures a distinct aspect of market behavior — possibly linked to settlement preferences or stock delivery mechanisms rather than raw trading activity

 ### 3. Preprocessing
 1. Scale each column to [0,1] with MinMaxScaler